Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Conclusion

 In particular, we have explored the tree‐level contributions of the four‐heavy operators to four‐top-quark production at the LHC; their one‐loop contributions to top‐quark pair production and to associated Higgs production–both inclusive and differentially; the two‐loop contributions to single-Higgs production in gluon fusion and its subsequent decays; and the one‐ and two‐loop contributions to EWPO.
 We presented results for all these channels at linear and, where available, quadratic terms in the EFT expansion.

 In the case of single-Higgs production via gluon fusion and its subsequent decays, we scrutinised the dependence of the results on the choice of the prescription for the continuation of $\gamma_{5}$ to $d =4-2\epsilon$.
 We show that this scheme dependence numerically propagates into the bounds on the WCs.
 Therefore, one must exercise caution when interpreting these limits.
 Indeed, by restricting the analysis to four-top-quark operators, this assumption leads to a different interpretation of the fit in the BMHV scheme compared with NDR.
 Establishing a coherent correspondence between the two schemes therefore necessitates the inclusion of additional operators.
+We defer a full global fit in the BMHV scheme to future work, as our restricted fit clearly calls for a global picture including a full basis of operators.

 Finally, we performed a fit combining experimental data from the LHC and LEP, incorporating all relevant theoretical and experimental uncertainties.
 This allowed us to identify the most sensitive observables and to elucidate the complementarity between tree- and loop-level probes.
 In the linear fit, the synergy between heavy‐quark production and EWPO is key to reducing the allowed parameter space.
 In the quadratic fit, the strongest constraints arise from four-top-quark production, with the EWPO further reducing the allowed parameter space and lifting degeneracies where present.
 Moreover, we observed non-negligible two-loop effects in the EWPO fit, predominantly driven by the sizeable two-loop corrections to the asymmetry observables.